Impact of Dynamical Friction on the Tidal Formation of NGC 1052-DF2: Snapshots of

-Figure~\ref{fig:snapshots_all_run0} shows that both DM and stars keep a spherical shape throughout the entire simulation time, because {\runzero} assumes a spherical background host-halo potential which does not apply dynamical friction on the satellite halo.
+Here we present the same figures for {\runzero} as Fig.~\ref{fig:snapshots_all} and \ref{fig:snapshots_star}.
+Figure~\ref{fig:snapshots_all_run0} shows that both DM and stars maintain a spherical shape throughout the entire simulation time, because {\runzero} assumes a spherical background host-halo potential which does not apply dynamical friction on the satellite halo.

 The size of each frame in Figure~\ref{fig:snapshots_star_run0} is the same as Fig.~\ref{fig:snapshots_star} which is set to contain the entire orbit of {\runone}.
-Therefore the orbital track of {\runzero} goes beyond the frame, which we can notice in Fig.~\ref{fig:orbitEvolution} as well.
+Therefore the orbital track of {\runzero} goes beyond the frame.
 The orbital track also tells us that the orbital period is longer in {\runzero} than in {\runone}.